mayloglog/Batch-Texture-Converter/README.md

 * Organized Output: Automatically categorizes converted files into subfolders based on their new format.

-* Compositor Batch Processing: Added support for processing images through custom Compositor Node Trees.
+* Compositor Batch Processing: processing images through custom Compositor Node Trees.

   * Workflow: Organize your nodes as 【 Image Input node > Your custom nodes > File Output node 】 .
 The addon will automatically swap images and trigger the render for each file in the batch.